National Cemetery Administration

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

-Yearly events include a Memorial Day Ceremony the Sunday before Memorial Day at 2:00 p.m. rain or shine.
-A Veterans Day Ceremony the Sunday before Veterans Day at 2:00 p.m. rain or shine and the Annual Candlelight Service the 3rd Saturday of December at 4:30 p.m.
+Yearly events include a Memorial Day Ceremony the Sunday before Memorial Day at 2:00 p.m. and a Veterans Day Ceremony the Sunday before Veterans Day at 2:00 p.m.
+Both events occur rain or shine.

 For educational materials and additional information on this cemetery, please visit the Education section, located below.